Is turmeric good for you?

 Torna ai contenutiWhile many studies continue to explore turmeric benefits, the impact of this natural substance in humans remains unclear and requires more research.

 Turmeric spice and over-the-counter supplements or creams are generally considered safe in the recommended amounts.
-However, mild side-effects may occur in some people, particularly when used in large amounts - reported examples include diarrea, nausea, e stomach pain.
+However, mild side-effects may occur in some people, particularly when used in large amounts - reported examples include diarrea, nausea, and stomach pain.

 Some alternative practitioners administer turmeric and curcumin through IV (intravenous) therapy.
 This is unsafe, as scientists are yet to understand how high doses affect the human body.
 Turmeric administered through IV has resulted in one reported death so far.